sous-chefs/percona/README.md

 - Ubuntu 12.04 LTS
 - Ubuntu 14.04 LTS

-Although we don't test against all possible platform verions, we expect the following to be supported.
+Although we don't test against all possible platform versions, we expect the following to be supported.
 Please submit an issue if this is not the cause, and we'll make reasonable efforts to improve support: